-Treatment for Anal Pain and Fissures
+Treatment for Anal Pain/Anal Fissure

 If you suffer from pain when you move your bowels, you may have an anal fissure.
 A fissure is a cut or tear within the anal canal, typically caused by a hard bowel movement.
 Diarrhea can also lead to a fissure.
 And a fissure can be responsible for bleeding during or after bowel movements.
 Dr. Jeffrey Sternberg, a leading board-certified surgeon specializing in colon and gastrointestinal diseases, treats stubborn anal fissures.
 Call or book an appointment online today with The Sternberg Clinic in San Francisco to benefit from Dr. Sternberg’s nationally renowned expertise.
 He strongly believes in the most conservative approach to this uncomfortable problem.